From natural to artificial photosynthesis: the search for new fuels

 The artificial photosynthesis project focuses on chemistry, physics and engineering, combining fieldwork and practical work in the lab.
 In this project you will study light-induced chemical reactions (a discipline called photochemistry), electrochemical reactions (redox), and the concepts of catalysis and nanotechnology.
 In short, the project will give you the tools you need to get started with your research.
 Will you be able to provide a viable solution to save the planet?

-Project led by researchers from the University Jaume I (UJI), Autonomous University of Barcelona (UAB), Imperial College London (UK), University of Cambridge and the Institute of Photonic Sciences (ICFO).
+Project led by researchers from the University Jaume I (UJI), the Catalan Center for Chemistry Research (ICIQ), Catalan Institute for Nanoscience and Nanotechnology (ICN2), Stanford (USA), Autonomous University of Barcelona (UAB), Imperial College London (UK) and University of Cambridge.
 Project carried out in English.